bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

            ![task-scheduler](images/scheduling-04-basic-task-07.png)

         11. Click "Task Schedule Library" on the left.
-The Komet Run task should be visible.
+The Kometa Run task should be visible.

            ![task-scheduler](images/scheduling-04-basic-task-09.png)

-        Komet will now run at the set date/time you selected in Step 6, and will run each subsequent day at the same time.
+        Kometa will now run at the set date/time you selected in Step 6, and will run each subsequent day at the same time.

 === "MacOS Launchd Service"